longyi1207/NanoTwitter/README.md

 Timeline consists of the most recent Tweets posted by the user and all users he/she is following.
 For every user, the latest 1000 Tweet ids on the timeline are cached.
 We use sorted sets to hold Tweet ids so they are sorted in time order.

 #### Followers/Followees cache
 There are a lot places we need to get all the followers and followees of a user besides diplaying followers/followees list.
 For example, when fetching timeline, we need the list followees in order to find all Tweets they posted.
 So for every user, we use two sorted sets to keep track of both the followers and followees.
-With the help of these caches, we can get rid of table joins when quring database.
+With the help of these caches, we can get rid of table joins when querying the database.

 #### Recommended users cache
 There is a list of users in the you might like section on the homepage.
-The recommended users are worth caching because the you might like list is displayed every time a user accesses homepage.
+The recommended users are worth caching because the 'you might like list' is displayed every time a user accesses homepage.
 We are caching both the user id and name of at most 100 recommendations for every user.
 If the cache size is smaller than 10, we will refill the cache upto 100.
-Now, database is not envolved when we generate the you might like list.
+As a result, the database is no longer involved when we generate the you might like list.

 #### Search cache
 <!--- TODO --->